Types of Personal Hygiene

 As stated earlier, along with weakening your immune system and lowering your overall self-confidence, poor hygiene can also lead to major health concerns.
 Avoiding good hygienic practices will severely impact your health.
 You may fall sick often and could even spread the illness to others.

-Some health implications of having poor hygiene include:
+Some health implications of having poor hygiene include -

 This will mean that you have to visit a doctor or seek extensive care in extreme cases.
 In worst-case scenarios, you might need continuous medical attention that can drain your life savings and lead to financial crises, especially if you do not have a health insurance plan in place.
+So, it is essential to practice good personal hygiene starting today.

 How to Follow a Healthy Personal Hygiene Routine?